B1nus/wezy/README.md

 You declare an error as en `enum`:
 ```
 enum my_error
-  stupitidy
+  file_not_found
-  notgood
+  out_of_memory
-  abort
+  too_fast
 ```
 # Tests
-cb has the keyword `test` for implementing tests in programs.
-Write `test` and the start of a line and write the boolean statement you want to test: `test x + y > 1`.
-If said test fails cb will show you the values of the variables
+Write `test` and the start of a line and write the boolean statement you want to test.
+For example `test x + y > 1`.
+If said test fails cb will show you the values of the variables:
 ```
 testing filename.cb...
   5 | passed!